danielWongHin/cloud-resume-challenge/frontend/README.md

 # Frontend Technical Specification

-The purpose of the frontend is to create a static website that serves an html resume, portfolio page and also the knowledge page.
+The purpose of the frontend is to create a static website that serves an html resume, and project.

 **Remark:** The content might not be able to finish before the submission, but the frontend of the resume should be available.